matwerber1/goldenmate_orion_1000/docs/protocol_spec_english.md

   - `[84]` Data (error code = system busy).

 _Note: In all error responses, the command bytes are echoed, and the error code is returned in the data field.
 The checksum is always valid, calculated over the full frame._

+#### Checksum Example

+The checksum byte is calculated as the XOR of all bytes from the Product ID through the Data bytes.
+For example, in the frame:

+`EA D1 01 02 03 00 D2 F5`

+The checksum `D2` is computed as:

+`D1 XOR 01 XOR 02 XOR 03 XOR 00 = D2`

+This ensures data integrity and allows detection of transmission errors.

 ## Implementation Notes